zphang/breast_cancer_classifier/README.md

 #### Image-level (TensorFlow)

-We have ported our *image-wise* model to TensorFlow to facilitate use by other teams.
+We have ported our models to TensorFlow to facilitate use by other teams.
+The cancer classification model has been ported entirely to TensorFlow within this repository, while the patch classification model requires DenseNet code from [here](https://github.com/pudae/tensorflow-densenet).
+Simply git clone the linked repository and place a path to it in your `PYTHONPATH`.
+The cancer classification models and patch classification models are also independent, so you can use e.g. the PyTorch-generated heatmaps with the TensorFlow classifier.

 The outputs should be nearly identical to those of the PyTorch model.
-Using `run_single_tf.sh`, which simply swaps the final model script to use the TensorFlow version, you should get the following output:
+Using `run_single_tf.sh`, you should get the following output:

 ```bash
 bash run_single_tf.sh "sample_data/images/0_L_CC.png" "L-CC"